-Understanding that such honesty in the pursuit of knowledge is the only reliable context in which to measure learning, I hereby acknowledge that I am expected to honor and uphold the following academic standards:
+Understanding also that honesty in the pursuit of knowledge is the only reliable context in which to measure learning, I hereby acknowledge that I am expected to honor and uphold the following academic standards:

 - I will neither give nor receive aid on exams or other required in-class or take-home work, unless otherwise instructed. - I will not plagiarize in any form.
-Plagiarism is taking over the ideas, methods, or written words of another, without acknowledgment and with the intention that they be credited as the work of the deceiver.
-Since plagiarism includes copying and pasting work from generative artificial intelligence (AI) tools, I will not use any generative AI applications, such as ChatGPT or Google's Bard, for any work I submit as my own unless otherwise specified by an instructor for a specific class or assignment. - I will not refer to any material during an exam or during in-class or take-home work when reference to such material is not authorized. - I will strictly adhere to SFCM's and the teacher's other examination policies. - I will not, in any other manner, engage in dishonest actions in regard to my academic and performance activities and obligations while a student at SFCM.
+Plagiarism is taking over the ideas, methods or written words of another, without acknowledgment and with the intention that they be credited as the work of the deceiver.
+Since plagiarism includes copying and pasting work from generative artificial intelligence (AI) tools, I will not use generative AI applications for work I submit as my own unless otherwise specified by an instructor. - I will not refer to any material during an exam or during in-class or take-home work when reference to such material is not authorized. - I will strictly adhere to SFCM's and the teacher's other examination policies. - I will not reuse original work from other classes, including previous attempts at the same class. - I will not, in any other manner, engage in dishonest actions in regard to my academic and performance activities and obligations while a student at SFCM.